Ciudad Nezahualcóyotl: History

 Nezahualcoyotl, for whom the city and municipality were named, was the lord of Texcoco, one of the allies of the Aztec Triple Alliance.
 Texcoco dominated the area in which the modern municipality stands; however the land on which Ciudad Neza stands was under Lake Texcoco until the 20th century.
 Drainage of the interconnected lakes of the Valley of Mexico began in the early colonial period.
 The first major drainage project was begun in 1590, with the aim of eliminating the chronic flooding that plagued Mexico City.
-By the time of the Mexican War of Independence, flooding was still a problem in the Mexico City area, and at that time a project was begun to drain Lake Texcoco directly.
+By the time of the Mexican War of Independence, flooding was still common in the Mexico City area, and at that time a project was begun to drain Lake Texcoco directly.
 The Lake Texcoco area was declared federal property in 1912, after which efforts to completely drain the lake commenced which continued until the 1930s.
 Starting in 1917 under Venustiano Carranza, efforts to determine legal ownership of lands that began to appear due to the drainage of the lake were undertaken.
 Most of this land was declared federal property to be sold.
 In 1933, the Mexico City–Puebla highway was built through this area.
 The first settlements in what is now the municipality were extensions of the municipalities of Chimalhuacán, La Paz and Ecatepec.

 The area was known for a bird species called the chichicuilote-atziztizuilotl, which inhabited the lakes and ponds of the Valley of Mexico.
 Today it is nearly extinct.
 The center of the city had an area that specialized in the sale of the bird, both alive and cooked.